thesimrankouldev/tic-tac-toe-ci/README.md

 # tic-tac-toe-ci

-This Project is basically creating a CI/CD pipeline for the Tic-Tac-Toe application using Jenkins.
+Aim: To create a CI/CD pipeline for a Tic-Tac-Toe game.

+Tools used:
+1. AWS EC2
+2. Jenkins
+3.